 With the focus on the latest performance improvements, Hostinger does deliver excellent results.

 Over several months, the uptime stayed at the ideal 100%, while the guarantee is just 99.9%.
 It’s best to underpromise and overdeliver, right?

 The response time had a couple of bumps here and there but averaged at good 511ms.
 This is better than the industry average.

 Other performance metrics were even more impressive, and you can check them on the performance testing section in the full Hostinger review.

 But let’s quickly discuss what makes Hostinger good in this department:

 - Server location choice.
-With servers in the US, UK, Netherlands, Lithuania, Singapore, and Brazil, you can pick the one that’s closest to your audience.
+With servers in the US, UK, Netherlands, Lithuania, France, India, Singapore, and Brazil, you can pick the one that’s closest to your audience.
 This way, the website will load fastest to them.

 - Latest technological improvements including a modern and fast LiteSpeed web server with caching.
 Other software upgrades such as the latest PHP version are there too.

 So in terms of performance, Hostinger has little competition.